The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Moderate – Escalating Depression and Identity Confusion

-- Preoccupation with themes of death, loss, or tragedy
+- Preoccupation with themes of death or loss

 Severe – Chronic Depression and Identity Crisis

-- Engaging in self-destructive behaviors as a form of self-expression or coping
+- Self-destructive behaviors as “artistic” or coping expressions

 Unhealthy Spirals: Case Studies in Depression and Identity Struggles